Work With Us

 The output is a written PDF audit, followed by a call to walk through the findings.

-The audit includes: a review of the specific property or opportunity, an analysis of the investment case, a review of the assumptions used to sell it, mortgageability and resale assessment, rental and yield stress testing, surfaced risk flags, structured questions to ask before proceeding, and a clear written recommendation (proceed, proceed if conditions met, renegotiate, pause, restructure, or reject).
-Delivered as a written PDF within five working days.
+The audit includes: a review of the specific property or opportunity, an analysis of the investment case, a review of the assumptions used to sell it, mortgageability and resale assessment, rental and yield stress testing, surfaced risk flags, and structured questions to ask before proceeding.

 How the audit works